-The mortgage industry has had approximately two years to implement the new disclosure requirements.
-Moreover, the Consumer Financial Protection Bureau recently postponed the effective date of the disclosures to October 3, 2015.
 The time has now come to let the combined TILA/RESPA disclosures take effect.
 The disclosure form will give consumers expanded information before making the biggest purchase of their lives.
 A carve-out will provide an opportunity for some to evade the rules and will generally inhibit incentives to comply promptly.
 A rule without enforcement is no rule at all.

-The CFPB already has the authority to take into account good-faith efforts to comply with regulations.
-A homeowner who receives false or misleading disclosures would face significant hurdles in overcoming a good-faith requirement.
+H.R.
+3192 seeks to establish a "good faith" standard for exemption from the rule.
+However, the CFPB already has the authority to take into account good-faith efforts to comply with regulations.
+In contrast, a homeowner who receives false or misleading disclosures would face significant hurdles in overcoming a good-faith requirement.
 Even if a lender acted in good faith, the homeowner would still have agreed to the loan based on incorrect information and would have no recourse.